 Central to our vision is the landscaping of the meadow space, in memory of Corinne, known to many at Thomas Jolyffe, who passed away in 2013.

-A key part of our project is our partnership with Rubbish Friends, a group of likeminded people, passionate about keeping Stratford-upon-Avon clear of rubbish for both the residents and wildlife.
-By offering a base for their storage and operation, school will directly benefit from their contribution towards enriching our curriculum and educating all children from Reception to Year Six.
+A key part of our project is our ever-evolving partnership with Rubbish Friends, a group of like-minded people, passionate about keeping Stratford-upon-Avon clear of rubbish for both the residents and wildlife.
+By helping with their storage and operation, school will directly benefit from their contribution towards enriching our curriculum and educating all children from Reception to Year Six.
+We are looking forward to using and sharing our wonderful new space with everyone as we continue our improvements to the school site.

 94% of parents who responded to our environmental survey have said that their children would benefit from such a project and despite 89% of parents saying they cared about their environment ‘a lot’, only 15% described it as ‘very clean’.
 40% thought it was less than satisfactory.
 One in three parents knew of someone close-by who needed assistance with weeding, sweeping or other garden-based tasks.